 Investments/ Developments

-Major Government initiatives such as ‘Digital India’, ‘Make in India’ and supportive policies including favorable FDI Policy for electronics manufacturing have simplified the process of setting up manufacturing units in India.
+Major Government initiatives such as ‘Digital India’, ‘Make in India’ and supportive policies including a favorable FDI Policy for electronics manufacturing have simplified the process of setting up manufacturing units in India.

-Post COVID, the Government of India aims to increase India’s contribution by around US$ 400 billion worth of electronics goods including exports worth US$ 120 billion, which would account for 9-10% of the overall global value chains, from the current supply potential of 1-2%.
+Post-COVID, the Government of India aims to increase India’s contribution by around US$ 400 billion worth of electronics goods including exports worth US$ 120 billion, which would account for 9-10% of the overall global value chains, from the current supply potential of 1-2%.

 Union Budget 2023-24 has allocated Rs.
 16,549 crore (US$ 2 billion) for the Ministry of Electronics and Information Technology, which is nearly 40% higher on year.
 The budget for FY23 had allocated Rs.
 14,300 crore (US$ 1.73 billion) for the IT ministry.

-STPI Signs MoUs to strengthen tech startup ecosystem: AIC STPINEXT Initiatives (STPINEXT), a special purpose vehicle of Software Technology Parks of India (STPI), an organisation under the Ministry of Electronics and Information Technology (MeitY) has signed two memorandums of understanding (MoUs), one with HDFC Bank, and another with Excelpoint Systems India Pvt.
+STPI Signs MoUs to strengthen tech startup ecosystem: AIC STPINEXT Initiatives (STPINEXT), a special purpose vehicle of Software Technology Parks of India (STPI), an organisation under the Ministry of Electronics and Information Technology (MeitY) has signed two Memorandums of Understanding (MoUs), one with HDFC Bank, and another with Excelpoint Systems India Pvt.
 Ltd., a niche technology player for fostering entrepreneurship and nurturing tech startups in the country.
-These partners would play critical role in supporting and handholding the startups in the growth journey through technical guidance & assistance, mentoring, pitching to investors, funding support, and market connect & access etc.
+These partners would play a critical role in supporting and handholding the startups in the growth journey through technical guidance & assistance, mentoring, pitching to investors, funding support, and market connect & access etc.

 Some of the investments/ developments in the Electronics System Design & Manufacturing (ESDM) sector in the recent past are as follows:

-- Production-linked scheme (PLI) for large-scale electronics manufacturing (including mobiles) has seen investments worth Rs.
+- Production-Linked Scheme (PLI) for large-scale electronics manufacturing (including mobiles) has seen investments worth Rs.
 6,887 crore (US$ 833 million) (till June 2023), already surpassing the target for FY24 which was Rs.
 5,488 crore (US$ 664.4 million).

-- In July 2023, electronics maker Elista announced that it will invest Rs.
+- In July 2023, electronics maker Elista announced that it would invest Rs.
 100 crore (US$ 12.1 million) in Andhra Pradesh to set up a manufacturing unit for Smart LED TVs, smartwatches, audio speakers, and large appliances.

 - US CHIP design major Advanced Micro Devices (AMD) will invest up to US$ 400 million in India over the next five years and will set up its biggest design facility in the country.